 Once the agency determines that the dispute is frivolous, it has five business days to notify you of the decision and its reasons for the decision.

 To make sure your dispute is not dismissed as frivolous: Dispute only those items in your report that you believe are incorrect or incomplete, explain why you believe they are incorrect or incomplete, and if you have documentation, include it.
+And, unless you have information you did not include before, or the credit repair agency changed your file after your request, but still did not get it correct, don’t send another request to reinvestigate the same item.

 (For instructions on how to dispute errors or incomplete information in your credit report, see How to Correct Errors in Your Credit Report.)